5 Menopause Sleep Solutions

 Estrogen was like the sleep fairy sprinkling her dust; now she’s on vacation without giving notice.

-Your body is not betraying you; it’s just confused and needs some love.
+Your body is not betraying you; it’s just confused, depleted, and needs some love.

 Lower estrogen levels mess with your body’s ability to regulate temperature.
 Cue hot flashes and night sweats, which often wake you up after you’ve just drifted off to sleep.